-The 2019/20 draft accounts, as approved for issue by the Director of Resources and Governance, are attached at Appendix 1.
+The 2021/2022 draft accounts, as approved for issue by the Executive Director Environment, Economy and Resources, are attached at Appendix 1.

 2. RISKS AND OPPORTUNITIES

 The Statement of Accounts are an opportunity for the Council to provide local residents and taxpayers within the Borough details of its financial performance and position.